simonnagel/VRED-realtimeSceneInspector/README.md

 # VRED-realtimeSceneInspector
-## Use this script to enable an Autofocus with GPU Raytracing
+## Use the script to inspect name, parent and applied material in realtime of any geometry node in VRED.

 Execute the VRED-realtimeSceneInspector.py in your VRED Scene.